dsyer/sagan-wiki/Get-the-source.md

 ### Next steps

-Now that you've got the code, you'll want to learn how to [[build everything]] and [[run the site locally]].
-From there you can explore many other options.
-Browse the wiki to see what's possible.
+Complete the other steps in [[set up environment]] if you have not done so already.
+Then [[run the site locally]].
+Browse the wiki to see what else is possible.